deja-vu-platform/deja-vu/docs/tutorial.md

 }
 ```

-The config file specifies the clichés used by the app.
+The config file specifies the concepts used by the app.
 This is also
 where other information, such as the name of the app and routes are specified.
-The value of `usedCliches` determines what clichés are included in the application.
+The value of `usedConcepts` determines what concepts are included in the application.
-This object has one key-value pair per cliché instance.
+This object has one key-value pair per concept instance.
 The key (e.g., `property`)
 determines the name (or alias) that is going to be used in the HTML to refer to that instance.
-The value provides information about the instance, such as the name of the cliché
+The value provides information about the instance, such as the name of the concept
 (e.g., `scoring` in `scoringposts`) and its configuration options.
-(If no cliché
+(If no concept
-name is given, the cliché of same name as the given alias will be used.)
+name is given, the concept of same name as the given alias will be used.)

 *Property* accepts a configuration variable (`schema`) that expects a [JSON
 Schema](http://json-schema.org/) to describe the properties of the objects it will be
 saving.
-(The *Property* cliché essentially gives you a data modeling
+(The *Property* concept essentially gives you a data modeling
 defining facility, albeit with simple CRUD behavior.)

 In *SN*, we use `schema` to configure the type of properties we expect our